microsoft/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel8/README.md

   ![alt text](images/session-replication-increment.png)

 - Paste the Admin Console URL that you copied from the output page in a browser to access the JBoss EAP Admin Console and enter the JBoss EAP Username and password to login.

+## Troubleshoot

+This section is to give you a idea on troubleshooting the issues that might face when you deploy this template.
+If the parameter criteria are not fulfilled(like the Admin Password criteria) or if any parameter that are mandatory are not filled in the parameters section then the deployment will not start.
+Also make sure that you accept the terms and condition mentioned before you click on Purchase.
+Once the deployment starts you can clearly see the resources getting deployed on the deployment page and if any deployment fails you can see which of the resources failed and check the deployment failure message for more details.
+If your deployment fails due to the script extension, you can see that the VM is already deployed so please login to the VM to check the logs for more troubleshooting.
+The logs are stored in the file jbosseap.install.log in path /var/lib/waagent/custom-script/download/0 or /var/lib/waagent/custon-script/download/1.
+The script can fail due to various reasons like incorrect RHSM Username/Password.
+This log file give you a clear message on why the script failed and exited.
+So you can use this log file to detect errors and troubleshoot them.
+Please run the following commands to check the logs once you login to the VM.

+- Switch to Root user to avoid permission issues
+`sudo su -`

+- Enter you VM admin Password if prompted.
+It might prompt you for password only if you selected the Authentication Type as Password.

+- Move to the directory where the logs are stored
+`cd /var/lib/waagent/custom-script/download`

+- List the folder inside the download folder using 'ls' command and move into the folder displayed (either 0 or 1) using 'cd' command.

+- View the logs in jbosseap.install.log
+`vi jbosseap.install.log`

 ## Support